Personality disorders are continuous and longstanding, seen in a wide range of situations and relationships.

 The signs and symptoms of personality disorders may be different for individuals based on the specific diagnosis given.
-Please see below for a brief description of each.
+See below for a brief description of each.

-- Paranoid Personality Disorder – a pattern of mistrust and suspiciousness with the belief other people are harmful
+- Paranoid personality disorder: mistrust and suspiciousness with the belief other people are harmful

-- Schizoid Personality Disorder – a pattern of disinterest in social relationships and a limited range of emotions
+- Schizoid personality disorder: disinterest in social relationships and a limited range of emotions

-- Schizotypal Personality Disorder – a pattern of lack of comfort with others, odd behaviour and distortions to thinking and perceptions
+- Schizotypal personality disorder: lack of comfort with others, odd behaviour and distortions to thinking and perceptions

-- Antisocial Personality Disorder – a pattern of disregard and violation of the rights of others
+- Antisocial personality disorder: disregard and violation of the rights of others

-- Borderline Personality Disorder – a pattern of unstable self-image, emotions and relationships along with significant impulsivity
+- Borderline personality disorder: unstable self-image, emotions and relationships along with significant impulsivity

-- Histrionic Personality Disorder – a pattern of excessive emotionality and attention-seeking behavior
+- Histrionic personality disorder: excessive emotionality and attention-seeking behaviour

-- Narcissistic Personality Disorder – a pattern of need for admiration, need to feel important and lack of empathy/caring for others
+- Narcissistic personality disorder: need for admiration, need to feel important and lack of empathy/caring for others

-- Avoidant Personality Disorder – a pattern of extreme social shyness, feeling inadequate and significant difficulty receiving negative feedback
+- Avoidant personality disorder: extreme social shyness, feeling inadequate and significant difficulty receiving negative feedback

-- Dependent Personality Disorder – a pattern of submissive and clinging behavior and an excessive need to be taken care of
+- Dependent personality disorder: submissive and clinging behaviour and an excessive need to be taken care of

-- Obsessive-Compulsive Personality Disorder – a pattern of need for orderliness, perfectionism and control
+- Obsessive-compulsive personality disorder: need for orderliness, perfectionism and control

 While some of the above signs and symptoms are present at times in everyday life, those with a personality disorder will experience the patterns above chronically to the point that it interferes with their daily life.